 Penalties for DUI in Illinois vary depending on the circumstances of the arrest and conviction.
 These circumstances may include the driver's age, the driver's BAC level, whether the driver was transporting a child under age 16, and whether the driver has previous DUI convictions.
-Effective June 1, 2008, any DUI offense resulting in felony charges is classified as Aggravated DUI.
+Any DUI offense resulting in felony charges is classified as Aggravated DUI.